After an Anaphylactic Reaction – The Road to Recovery

 2) It takes some time to recover emotionally and physically from an anaphylactic episode.
 For at least one week I kept having flash backs to that night.
 I’d relive certain moments in my head, but the worst was visualizing (again and again) my son – swollen, blue, covered in hives, and unable to get enough air.
 I’m sure I will never, ever completely be free of those horrifying images.
 I’ve been hugging my son a little tighter and looking at him more appreciatively lately, thankful that I still have him in my life.

 It’s also common to have additional allergic reactions, although usually on a smaller scale, after anaphylaxis.
-We’re lucky this didn’t happen with Tristan, but he did experience pain in his thigh and butt in the area where the EpiPen was injected and where a second dose of epinephrine was given to him.
+We’re lucky this didn’t happen with Tristan, but he did experience pain in his thigh and butt in the area where the epinephrine was injected.
 The soreness was the worst just under one week later, walking was quite painful for him.

 3) It’s not always easy to talk about it.
 Tristan (just about to turn five-years-old) does not want to talk about his anaphylaxis.
 In fact, he tells me exactly that when I try to get him to open up about what happened.
 I did want to make sure he didn’t blame himself in any way for his allergic reaction, so I asked him and he assured me he knew it wasn’t his fault, but that it was my fault.
 Oh.
 Well.
 Yes, he was right.
 He said it in a way that wasn’t blaming me, but more simply that I was responsible.
 So, we talked about that (for as long as he would, which was not long) as I wanted him to know, without a shadow of a doubt, that mama did NOT know he was going to react that way.
 If I did I would have NEVER given him that cheese.
 He seemed to really understand and agree.
 Phew.